PRE-JUNIOR

 The PreJunior program allows skaters to complete CanSkate Stage 5 and 6 while transitioning into our STAR Program.
 Skaters participate in a 1-hour, fully coached session, continuing to work on the 3 fundamental areas:

-Although not required at this level, we do strongly recommend that skaters participate 2x per week in order to see a consistent improvement.
+Although not required at this level, we do strongly recommend that skaters participate in two classes weekly in order to see a consistent improvement.

 This is a full season program and runs through June 22, 2024.

 Once skaters have completed the PreJunior program requirements, they will move up into our Junior program (skates on the same sessions as the PreJunior group but working on different skills areas).
-Note that the Junior program will have a mandatory 2-day/week commitment requirement.
+Note that the Junior program will have a mandatory two days per week commitment requirement.

 GROUP LESSONS

 PreJunior level skaters will participate in one hour of group instruction conducted by our Club coaches.
-Skaters will participate in two 15 min group lessons along with Junior level skaters focusing on skill development.
-A 30 min lesson small group lesson is taught following the CanSkate format focusing on Stage 5 and 6 skills.
+Skaters will participate in two 15 minute group lessons along with Junior level skaters focusing on skill development.
+A 30 minute small group lesson is taught following the CanSkate format focusing on Stage 5 and 6 skills.

 OFF-ICE TRAINING

-Young skaters should develop the habit of warming up and stretching their muscles before they step on the ice and the class will help ensure better practice by the time they progress to higher levels.
-We expect all of our PreJunior skaters to attend the professionally led 60 minute off-ice fitness classes as scheduled and taugh by Flexafit.
+Young skaters should develop the habit of warming up and stretching their muscles before they step onto the ice.
+The class will help ensure a better practice by the time they progress to higher levels.
+We expect all of our PreJunior skaters to attend the professionally led 60 minute off-ice fitness classes as scheduled and taught by Flexafit.
 A variety of physical activities will be introduced.
 Skaters must come dressed appropriately and be prepared for a class of sport specific exercises.
 They will be given 10 minutes to put on their skates before continuing to the on-ice session.

 ASSESSMENTS

-Assessing is done constantly throughout the season.
-The achievements that your skater accomplishes during a skating session will be rewarded with badges & ribbons just as in CanSkate.
-An evaluation report will be given to your skater periodically throughout the season.
-When your skater is ready to move from PreJunior to the Junior program you will be notified by the STARSkate Director.
+Assessing is done continuously throughout the season.
+Your skater's achievements will be rewarded with badges & ribbons as in CanSkate.
+An evaluation report will be given to your skater periodically.
+When your skater is ready to move up from PreJunior to the Junior program, you will be notified by the STARSkate Director.

 SUPERVISION